baykamsay/dogs/README.md

 # dogs
- A website with dogs using Dog API
+ A website that shows a dog from selected breed using Dog API